JakePrim/JakePrim/README.md

 👋 👋 👋 <a href="https://www.yuque.com/jakeprim">个人主页</a>

 ⚡ Hello, folks!
-I am JakePrim, a follower of Android & iOS & Flutter.
+I am JakePrim,Mobile terminal infrastructure, performance optimization, cross-platform development.
 I am interested in exploring new skills and unknown fields.
 I have unlimited motivation due to my love.

 The more you know, the more you don't know!
 Strive to become an expert in the field of mobile terminal...